PhantomChain/docs/docs/guidebook/contribution-guidelines/writing-documentation.md

 For certain cases (docs, website, forum), it is acceptable to use the actual URL subdomain.domain.tld format if it's intuitive:

- - *"Find all relevant information on the [docs.ark.io](https://docs.ark.io)"*
+ - *"Find all relevant information on the [docs.phantom.org](https://docs.phantom.org)"*
  - *"Blog, Forums, Roadmap and more can be found at the [ark.io](https://ark.io) website"*
  - *"I love the community over at the [forum.ark.io](https://forum.ark.io)"*

 :::danger
 When talking about Ark's native currency, you MUST refer to it as ARK - it is commonly used as the currency ticker on exchanges and within Ark Ecosystem projects like the Ark Desktop Wallet and Ark Explorer.
-The currency symbol for ARK is "Ѧ".
+The currency symbol for ARK is "ⓟ".
 It can be represented with the decimal Unicode 1126 or "\&#1126;" in HTML.
 :::
 Generic terms like "address", "wallet", "transaction", "delegate", "vote", "blockchain", "currency" SHOULD NOT be capitalized, alongside the three above terms which mainly refer to concepts and not necessarily rigid implementations.